-In recent years low-cost carriers have revolutionised European transport.
+Low-cost carriers have revolutionised European transport.
+Over longer distances, airlines sometimes offer the cheapest transport connections, although flying is environmentally costly and often less comfortable than going by train and bus.
 Most budget airlines have a similar pricing system – namely that ticket prices rise with the number of seats sold on each flight, so book as early as possible to get a decent fare.

 Some low-cost carriers – Ryanair being the prime example – have made a habit of flying to smaller, less convenient airports on the outskirts of their destination city, or even to the airports of nearby cities, so check the exact location of the departure and arrival airports before you book.
 Many flights also leave at the crack of dawn or arrive inconveniently late at night.